yegor256/blog/_drafts/_srp.md

 is not an object anymore.

-The same will happen with any class if you apply the SRP principle to its full extent: it will become a holder of data or other objects, with a collection of setters and getters on top of them.
+The same will happen with any class if you apply the SRP principle to its full extent: it will become a holder of data or of other objects, with a collection of setters and getters on top of them.
 Maybe with one extra method in addition to those.